henrymbuguak/Shopping-Cart-Using-Django-2.0-and-Python-3.6/README.md

-# Welcome to Help App Platform
+# Welcome to Online Shopping Cart
 ---------------------------------------

 This is a guide on how to set up the project on your localhost for development.